some 20 km from Fontainebleau

 This marquee stands in the inner courtyard formed by the manor house.
 It comprises an immense room, with parquet flooring, and a kitchen for caterers.
 It spans a surface area of approx. 325 m².

-This plot of land, spanning approx. 22 ha in the middle of the forest, is composed of meadows and, above all, a large wooded tract, planted with some 250 oak trees and dotted with ponds.
+This plot of land, spanning approx. 12 ha in the middle of the forest, is composed of meadows and, above all, a large wooded tract, planted with numerous oak trees and dotted with ponds.

 It is rare nowadays to find a property that has so many qualities.
 Its nuisance-free location in the midst of a forest estate, spanning more than 4,000 ha; its large areas of living space and land; its architectural and historic interest; its moat which, once refilled with water, will regain all of its splendour of yesteryear and its excellent state of repair.